Beer Service · 17 min read

 Inspect the package, date code if present, cap or seam, fill level, clarity expectation, and any visible sediment.
 Open cleanly, avoid damaging the package mouth, and pour into a beer-clean glass at an angle before straightening to build foam.

-Sediment handling depends on style and producer intent.
-For a hefeweizen, swirling and including yeast can be expected.
-For many bottle-conditioned Belgian beers, the server may leave sediment behind unless the guest requests it or the tradition calls for inclusion.
-The key is intentional service, not accidental sludge.
+Handle sediment on purpose rather than by accident.
+For a hefeweizen, swirling the last of the bottle and pouring the yeast in is often expected.
+For many bottle-conditioned Belgian beers, pour steadily and leave the sediment behind unless the guest asks for it or the tradition calls for including it.

 Foam Is Part of Beer